 What is the data telling you?
 Furthermore, what can you do with this data?
 A great RevOps person can take this data set and then suggest solutions to improve it.

-The Sales tech / Marketing tech / CX tech is a huge software sector and whilst there are cool tools, it is how they stack together which is key.
+The Sales tech/Marketing tech/CX tech is a huge software sector and while there are cool tools, it is how they stack together which is key.
 Does it make your business more efficient by using new technologies?

-In an ideal world, I would like to see a RevOps team have a VP at the helm and then maybe 3 Associates who are aligned to each of these 3 key departments, all responsible for the 4 key responsibilities of the RevOps team.
+In an ideal world, we would like to see a RevOps team have a VP at the helm and then maybe three Associates who are aligned to each of these three key departments, all responsible for the four key responsibilities of the RevOps team.
 This would cover all bases and have a very lean and efficient department.
-If you ran a 2-week agile sprint, in 90 days, you could affect serious change across 3 key departments, looking to achieve the outcomes of a highly focussed and efficient revenue engine.
+If you ran a two-week agile sprint, in 90 days you could affect serious change across three key departments, looking to achieve the outcomes of a highly focused and efficient revenue engine.